pingcap/blog/2016-11-09-Deep-Dive-into-TiKV.md

 2. For push-down, the Coprocessor is used to improve the performance of TiDB.
 For some operations like select count(*), there is no need for TiDB to get data from row to row first and then count.
 The quicker way is that TiDB pushes down these operations to the corresponding TiKV nodes, the TiKV nodes do the computing and then TiDB consolidates the final results.

-Let’s take an example of `select count(*) from t1` to show how a complete push-down process works:
+Let's take an example of `select count(*) from t1` to show how a complete push-down process works:

 1. After TiDB parses the SQL statement, based on the range of the t1 table, TiDB finds out that all the data of t1 are in Region 1 and Region 2 on TiKV, so TiDB sends the push-down commands to Region 1 and Region 2.